 It is important to have the home re-tested after the work has been completed, to ensure that it has reduced the radon levels in the home.

 To find out more read our understanding radon remediation booklet.

-The EPA provides a free post-remediation service to homeowners.
+The EPA provides a free post-remediation service.
 Please contact us to avail of this.